 With cash funds, you can deposit the gifts directly into your checking account, which can help offset wedding costs (if you wish to use the cash in that way!)

-Note: You can convert a cash fund gift into store credit (for those more expensive items I mentioned) but you can't convert a physical gift into a cash fund gift.
+Note: You can convert a cash fund gift into a store credit (for those more expensive items I mentioned) but you can’t convert a physical gift into a cash fund gift.
+You can swap it for Zola credit though, you just can put it in the cash fund, which you are able to deposit directly into your checking account.

 #5 – Fast Customer Service